 Now to the question everyone’s actually asking: what’s the payout look like?

 Let’s get one thing straight—there’s no official number yet.
 Bard hasn’t cut any checks.
 No global settlement has been announced.
 But the lawsuits aren’t filed blindly.
-Lawyers use previous device cases, injury severity, and legal risk to estimate what a case might be worth.

 So far, those projections are lining up into three rough tiers: